Skip to main content

 Modern mDIS Documentation Workflow

-A documentation writer performs the steps with light background:
+A documentation writer performs the steps with a light background:

 Alternative mDIS Documentation Workflow

-All other Steps with dark background are automated.
+All other steps with a dark background are automated.

 This workflow reflects a normal developer workflow: